code-pushup/cli/packages/cli/docs/custom-plugins.md

 };
 ```

+Audits are important to calculate a score out of a given metrics and is used to score a category or audit groups.
+Here you can read more about [audits and scoring](@TODO - in page link).
+They also help with attribution of audit results.
+This is important as it help the interpreter of the audit to get actionable feedback like where in the code it happened or even how to fix it.
+Here you can read more on [attribution of audits](@TODO - in page link).

+Here we focus on the actual implementation that returns the above explained data.

-It can get implemented in 2 ways:
+A plugins runner logic can get implemented in 2 ways:

 - as a `RunnerFunction`
 - as a `RunnerConfig`

-We recommend the `RunnerFunction` for getting started, as it's easier to use for simple plugins and can be written in the config file directly.
+Even if both of them result in [`AuditOutputs`](@TODO), we recommend the `RunnerFunction` for getting started.
+It is easier to use for simple plugins and can be written in the config file directly.
 The `RunnerConfig` is suitable for more complex, performance-heavy plugins (runner executed off the main thread), and is more flexible in regard to runtime (can run any shell command, not restricted to JavaScript).

 ### RunnerFunction